Gaussian Primitives for Deformable Image Registration: Related Works

-\textbf{Implicit Neural Representation.} Implicit Neural Representation (INR) has proven effective in 3D reconstruction~\cite{mildenhall2021nerf,muller2022instant}, with emerging applications in medical image analysis.
-IDIR~\cite{wolterink2022implicit}, as a pioneering work for this task, employs INR for deformable medical image registration by optimizing a multi-layer perceptron (MLP) to represent transformations between images, diverging from conventional CNN approaches.
-The IDIR framework in \cite{wolterink2022implicit} is inherently meshless and resolution-independent, operating seamlessly across different image resolutions without needing specific adaptations.
-To enhance diffeomorphism, ccIDIR~\cite{van2023robust} introduces dual cycle consistency, where each INR acts as a regularizer for the other, stabilizing the optimization process.
-IDIR's flexibility in leveraging differentiable rendering and automatic differentiation enables the direct optimization of the MLP w.r.t. image similarity and regularization terms, allowing for tailored adjustments to various registration tasks.
-Despite its advantages, INR lacks explainability as an implicit approach, and its speed still cannot match the real-time requirement.
+INR has recently demonstrated effectiveness in 3D scene reconstruction~\cite{mildenhall2021nerf}, with increasing applications in medical image registration.
+One pioneering INR-based method, IDIR~\cite{wolterink2022implicit}, employs a MLP to represent transformations between fixed and moving images.
+Unlike conventional CNN frameworks, IDIR is resolution-agnostic, allowing it to handle varying image resolutions without the need for resampling.
+Additionally, the tendency of traditional MLPs to learn low-frequency information enhances the smoothness of the deformation velocity field (DVF).
+To further improve diffeomorphism, ccIDIR~\cite{van2023robust} introduces dual cycle consistency loss, using each INR as a regularizer for the other, thereby stabilizing the optimization process.
+Despite INR’s advantages in flexibility and smoothness, the approach lacks interpretability due to its implicit nature, and it is still slower than required for real-time applications.

-\textbf{Gaussian Splatting.} Recent advancements in 3D Gaussian Splatting (GS)~\cite{kerbl20233d} have revolutionized computer graphics by enabling real-time and high-quality rendering.
-A series of methods extending static 3D scenes to the 4D temporal space have emerged~\cite{huang2023sc, kratimenos2023dynmf, luiten2023dynamic, yang2023deformable, wu20234d, yang2023real, xu20234k4d, duisterhof2023md}.
-For instance, 4D-GS~\cite{wu20234d} employs a HexPlane to connect neighboring Gaussians and encode voxel features, with a lightweight MLP predicting the deformation of position, rotation, and scaling.
-DynMF~\cite{kratimenos2023dynmf} models the motion field as a linear combination of a few neural trajectories predicted along all timestamps by a light MLP.
-Inspired by these developments, our approach adopts a collection of 3D Gaussians to represent the deformation field from fixed to moving images.